-- Introduction to BCIA at both the provincial and the branch level, a review of governance, and what the functions are of the Institute
+- Introduction to BCIA at both the provincial and the branch levels, a review of governance, and what the purpose and functions are of BCIA;

-- Review and clarify the new Duty to Report
+- Review and clarify the Duty to Report;

-- Discuss and review professional development reporting to ensure required minimums are met
+- Discuss and review annual professional development (PD) reports to ensure required minimums are met;

-- Provide a letter that includes final recommendation regarding elevation to full status
+- Provide a letter that includes a final recommendation regarding elevation to full professional status.

 Some considerations when establishing a mentoring relationship:

 - The required bi-annual meetings can be in-person OR virtually.
-We encourage more frequent meetings if possible
+More frequent meetings are encouraged if possible;

-- The articling registrant's immediate supervisor can be a suitable mentor if the articling registrant prefers to have such arrangement, and there can be no ethical quarrel between the articling registrant's job description and professional ethics in the workplace
+- The articling registrant's immediate supervisor can be a suitable mentor if the articling registrant prefers to have such arrangement, and there must be no ethical conflict between the articling registrant's job description and professional ethics in the workplace;

-- The success of the mentoring relationship will be based on the mutual trust between the two parties, as this generates an openness to discuss ideas, problems, deficiencies, goals, and achievements
+- The success of the mentoring relationship is based on mutual trust between the two parties, as this generates an openness to discuss ideas, problems, deficiencies, goals, and achievements.

 Tips for Mentors: